seL4/docs/projects/buildsystem/using.md

 ### Building with Clang

-The kernel as well as some other projects can be built using the [clang](https://clang.llvm.org/) compiler.
+The kernel as well as, some other projects, can be built using the [clang](https://clang.llvm.org/) compiler.
 To select this configuration, the `-DTRIPLE` variable must be set in the initial configuration step i.e pass in as an argument to the `init-build` script.

 The value of the `TRIPLE` should be the [target](https://releases.llvm.org/8.0.0/tools/clang/docs/CrossCompilation.html#target-triple) for which you are compiling.